JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints the result of POWER divided by DIVIDE, followed by a new line
+Script to display the result of BREATH raised to the power of LOVE